"NCS made me who I am today"

 However, fast-forward two years after completing NCS (National Citizen Service), Louie is a very different person – he now has the confidence to stand in front of peers and tell his story whilst also securing a job with his local football team.

-Months before Louie was due to depart for NCS he had reservations about going because of time away from home and nerves about meeting new people.
-On a bad day Louie would email Peterborough United Foundation (the local provider of NCS) to explain that he wasn’t feeling up to it, however this was all about to change.
+Months before Louie was due to depart for NCS, he had reservations about going because of time away from home and nerves about meeting new people.
+On a bad day, Louie would email Peterborough United Foundation (the local provider of NCS) to explain that he wasn’t feeling up to it, but this was all about to change.

 On 2nd July 2018, Louie found his seat on the bus to start his first week on NCS and never looked back.

 Louie said: “I had begun to think I was a lost cause and that nothing I did would help me get better.
-Luckily, I was wrong.
-I pushed through exam season and I did it.
-I went on programme and it was the best thing I ever did.”
+Luckily, I was wrong!
+I pushed through exam season and I did it!
+I went on the programme and it was the best thing I ever did.”

-Jenna Lusk, NCS Manager at Peterborough United reflects on Louie journey on NCS and beyond: “NCS programme was a great experience for Louie.
+Jenna Lusk, NCS Manager at Peterborough United reflected on Louie journey on NCS and beyond, saying: “NCS programme was a great experience for Louie.
 As staff, we noticed a difference in his confidence.
 He came on the programme quite quiet and shy to becoming a confident and positive young man.